YanKolev/LLM_Local_Linux_Memos/LFS151/notes.md

 - When a container from an image, it runs as a process on the host's kernel.
 It is the host kerne's job to isolate the container process and to provide resources for each container.

 ---

+## **Building Blocks of Containers**

+**Namespaces**

+- Namespace wraps a particular global system resource like network and process IDs in an abstraction, that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.

+- Global resources that are namespaced:

+  - pid- provides each namespace to havethe same PIDs (Each container has its own PID 1)
+  - net - allows each namespace to ahve its network stack.
+Each container has its own IP address.
+  - mnt - allows each namespace to have its own view of the filesystem hierarchy.
+  - ipc - allows each namespace to have its own interprocess communication.
+  - uts - allows each namespace to have its own hostname and domain name.
+  - user - allows each namespace to have its own user and group ID number spaces.
+A root user inside a container is not the root user of the host on which the container is runing.

+---

+**Control Groups- cgroups**

+- Control groups are used to organize processes hierarchially and distribute system resourecs along the hierarchy in a controlled and configurable manner. cgrpups for Linux:

+  - blkio
+  - cpu
+  - cpuacct
+  - cpuset
+  - devices
+  - freezer
+  - memory

+---

+**Union Filesystem**

+- Union filesystem allows files and directories of separate filesystems, known as layers, to be transparently overlaid on top of each other, to create a new virtual filesystem.
+At runtime, a container is made of multiple layers merged to create a read-only filesystem.
+On top of a read-only filesystem, a container gets a read-write layer, which is an ephemeral layer and its local to the container.

+---

+**Container Runtimes**

+---

+- Origin: the first steps towards containerization can be traced back to 1979 with the process isolation achieved through chroot, followed by Linux Containers (LXC) released in 2008, it was the launch of Docker in 2013 that allowed containers to become more popular.
+Docker was able to hide all the complexities in the background and came up with a simple workflow to share and manage both images and containers.
+Docker achieved this level of simplicity through a collection of tools that interact with a container runtime on behalf of the user.
+The container runtime ensures the containers' portability, offering a consistent environment for containers to run, regardless of the infrastructure.

+- Lore: Once containers have become popular and container orchestration was emerging as a concept with Kubernetes becoming its primary implementation, in 2014 we saw a new container runtime being born - rkt, implementing a newly introduced set of standards, the App Container (appc) specification defining the Application Container Image (ACI) format.
+Shortly after, a new standard has been introduced in 2015, the Open Container Initiative (OCI), setting the stage for several new projects such as Skopeo, Buildah, and Podman, all providing sets of open source tools to allow users a quicker, more secure, daemonless, and less resource-intensive containerization experience.
+Kaniko has also been introduced, a project aiming to integrate the Dockerfile-based container image build process with Kubernetes, or any other environment that cannot run a Docker daemon.
+While the containers landscape was evolving, a new container runtime has been introduced, CRI-O - a lightweight runtime implementing Kubernetes' Container Runtime Interface (CRI) standard to allow OCI-compliant containers to be run and managed by the container orchestrator.

+---

+**Container Runtimes Variations:**

+---

+**runC**

+- General info: In order to prevent vendor locking from companies, a governance structure was created: The Open Container Initiative (OCI), under Linux foundation.
+The governance body came with both runtime and image specification to create standard for the Operating system and application containers.

+- **runC**: is the CLI tool for spawning and running containers according to these specification, also cagegorized as low-level runtime. **runc** is a Go-language based tool that created ans starts container processes.
+An OCI container runtime is expected to fork off the first process in the container, but Go does not have good support for the fork/exec model of computing.
+Go follows a threading model that expects programs to fork a second process and then to exec immediately.

+---

+**crun**

+- General info: much faster low-memory footprint OCI- conformant runtime written in C, Crun is lighter thatn runc.
+C is not multi-threaded but it follows the fork/exec model meeting the OCI runtime expectation.

+---

+**containerd**

+- General info: OCI- compliant container runtime with focus on simplicity, robustness and portability.
+High-level runtime, it runs as a daemon and manages the entire lifecycle of containers.
+Available for both Linux and Windows.
+Docker, also run as a daemon is a containerization platform that uses containerd as a runtime to manage runC containers.

+---

+**CRI-O**

+- General info: OCI compatible runtime, implementation of the Kubernetes Container Runtime Interface.
+Lighweight, high-level alternative to using Docker as the runtime for Kubernetes.

+---